- Employment Screening

 At St. Mary's Abbey and Delbarton School, each employee is annually required to:

-Complete successfully comprehensive SafeSchools training program.
+Complete successfully a comprehensive SafeSchools training program.

 - Read and acknowledge by signature the Faculty and Student Handbooks, as well as Delbarton’s Emergency Action Plan and the Hallmarks of a Benedictine School.